All About Credit

 Applying for credit is a serious business and it will serve you well if you understand the basics of credit.

 We show you how you can build a robust credit history from scratch.
 This will help make potential lenders view you as a reliable borrower.

 When you apply for a credit card, personal loan or any other type of credit, the lender must first decide if you are a good credit risk.
-Most lenders use a credit scoring system to determine whether an applicant is a good credit risk.

 Credit scoring is a system used by lenders to determine whether or not you are creditworthy.
 It is more heavily used when you apply for unsecured credit, including credit cards.

 Creditors collect information about you and your credit standing from your credit application and through CIC.
 The information may include your bill-paying history, the number and types of accounts that you have, late payments, collection actions, whether you have applied for credit recently, outstanding debt and how long you have had existing accounts.